-You can adjust the display and appearance of feature layers, including visibility range limits, display effects, symbology, and visualization options for extrusion, face culling, and lighting on the Appearance tab.
-Select a feature layer in the Contents pane to access the Appearance tab from the Feature Layer tab.
+You can adjust the display and appearance of feature layers, including visibility range limits, display effects, symbology, and visualization options for extrusion, face culling, and lighting on the Feature Layer tab on the ribbon.
+Select a feature layer in the Contents pane to access the Feature Layer tab.

 Setting visibility range values defines the largest and smallest scale that you can view the feature layer in a map or scene.
 See Author a multiscale map for more information.